 Applying for a threatened species licence

-After submission of a Threatened species licence application (including application fee), Office of Environment and Heritage (OEH) will process the application.
+After submission of a Threatened species licence application (including application fee), the department will process the application.
 The possible outcomes are either:

-- OEH could grant a licence under Part 2 of the Biodiversity Conservation Act 2016, with or without conditions
+- the department could grant a licence under Part 2 of the Biodiversity Conservation Act 2016, with or without conditions

 Some applications can take longer to process than others, due to the nature of the proposed actions.
 Under the Biodiversity Conservation Regulation, applications must be processed within 28 days after the date an application has been made.
-This may be extended to 56 days at the discretion of the Chief Executive of OEH.
+This may be extended to 56 days at the discretion of the Secretary of the Department of Planning and Environment.

 Go to the threatened species licence public register to view information about all threatened species licences issued by the department.